Edited by John Leach

 Lower Your Payout Limits

 Payout limits are the maximum amount of money an insurance company will pay toward your pet’s care.
-Depending on the company, policyholders may choose the maximum amount per diagnosis, per year, or even for the lifetime of their pet.
+Most companies have annual limits, but some have lifetime limits or limits per diagnosis.
 Payout limits are one of the most important aspects of a coverage plan, and they can range anywhere from $2,000 to $150,000.
 Many companies also offer an unlimited payout limit.

 Typically, the lower the payout limit, the lower the monthly premium.
 Still, choosing a low payout limit can impact access to the best veterinary care.
 If you were to choose a $2,000 payout limit, but your cat needed emergency care that cost $10,000, you would have to pay $8,000 out of pocket.